-Dominica might be small, but it totally blew is away with the number of natural and cultural sights all over the island.
+Dominica might be small, but it totally blew us away with the number of natural and cultural sights all over the island.
 Awesome hikes, impressive waterfalls, serene lakes and an interesting indigenous culture all helped to make this one of my favourite destinations in the Caribbean.

 Especially if your time here is limited, it’s a good idea to know what definitely not to miss during your stay on the island.
 Here’s my list of the 10 must-see sights on Dominica.